 - SHARED – okay, now this one bothers me; this one is the reason for today’s post.
 What exactly is Shared Media?

-I asked my Facebook friends to help me suss this out.
+We asked some of our friends to help us suss this out.

 We live in a fascinating, first-ever world, in which anyone can publish anything, and anytime, online.
 That’s a remarkable and world-changing cultural feat on its own.
 But as noted in previous posts, it’s also led to a vast amount of dross.
 It’s really only content that is widely shared (or at least shared with the right people, e.g., well-targeted prospects) that can hope to make an impact… which leaves me with this conclusion: Shared Media is the most important in the PESO mix, but, you can’t truly create share-ability.